Poster Design Guidelines

 - Posters should be constructed to be mounted on screen flexes (covered with fabric) that we will provide.
 You’ll hang your poster with T-pins or Velcro (provided).

 - Posters should be in a 3′ x 4′ format.
-A vertical design is preferable.
+A horizontal design is preferable.